godfat/muack/README.md

 However you should not mix mocks and stubs with the same method, or you might encounter some unexpected result.
 Jump to _Caveat_ for more detail.

-The other differences for stubs and spies, please check _Partial mode_ and _times_ modifiers.
-In short, stubs and spies would do some kind of pattern matching, making the order of the same method irrelevant, and they do not check for exact times for a given method, either.
-Mocks are the most strict verifiers.
-For lossy verification, use stubs and spies instead.
+The other differences for stubs and spies, please check _Partial mode_.
+In short, stubs and spies would do some kind of pattern matching, making the order of the same method irrelevant.

 On the other hand, stubs aren't limited to testing.
 If we want to monkey patching something, stubs could be useful as we don't care how many times